-- Make a map of the community.

-- Mark the following information on the map:

-- How many people have fallen sick with hepatitis E?
+- Make a map of the community. - Mark the following information on the map: - How many people have fallen sick with typhoid fever?
+Where? - How many people have died?
 Where?

-- o How many people have died?
-Where?
-When?

-- Who and where are the vulnerable people?

-- Where are the local health facilities and services? (include traditional healers)

-- Where do people obtain their drinking water?

-- Record the following information on the back of the map:

-- When did people start to fall sick with Hepatitis E?

-- o How many people live in the affected community?
-How many are children under five years?

-- Is breastfeeding common?

-- o Is the water source safe?

-- o Do people treat their drinking water?

-- How do they do it?

-- What sanitation facilities are available? (put communal toilets/latrines on map)

-- Do people use them?

-- What handwashing facilities are available? (put communal handwashing stations on map)

-- Do they have soap?
+When? - Who and where are the vulnerable people? - Where are the local health facilities and services? (include traditional healers) - Where do people obtain their drinking water? - Record the following information on the back of the map: - When did people start to fall sick with typhoid fever? - o How many people live in the affected community?
+How many are children under five years? - Are children in the community generally well-nourished? - Is the water source safe? - o Do people know how to treat water? - How do they do it? - What sanitation facilities are available? (put communal toilets/latrines on map) - Do people use them? - What handwashing facilities are available? (put communal handwashing stations on map) - Do they have soap?

-Hepatitis E page 4/4
+Typhoid fever page 4/4

 • What are the community's habits, practices and beliefs about caring for and feeding sick people?
-Consider any differences in roles and responsibilities between men and women.
+Consider any differences in roles and responsibilities between women and men.

-- When babies and infants are sick, do women continue to breastfeed them? - Is a social mobilization or health promotion programme in place? - What are the roles, responsibilities, specific needs and priorities of women and girls, men and boys, and people with disabilities in handling, storing and treating water?
-Make sure you think about cultural and social traditions and perceptions, household decision-making, livelihoods such as agriculture and livestock raising, etc. - What are the barriers people face in accessing water points and sanitation and hygiene facilities, of all gender identities, ages, disabilities and backgrounds? - Which sources do people use/trust the most for information? - Are there rumours or misinformation about Hepatitis E?
+- When babies and infants are sick, do women continue to breastfeed them? - Is a social mobilization or health promotion programme in place? - Is a vaccination programme planned or in place? - What are the roles, responsibilities, specific needs and priorities of women and girls, men and boys, and people with disabilities in handling, storing and treating water?
+Make sure you think about cultural and social traditions and perceptions, household decision-making, livelihoods such as agriculture and livestock raising etc. - What are the barriers people face in accessing water points and sanitation and hygiene facilities, of all gender identities, ages, disabilities and backgrounds? - Which sources do people use/trust the most for information? - Are there rumours or misinformation about typhoid fever?
 What are the rumours?